-Span’s acting-Prime Minister Mariano Rajoy will form the country’s next government, following his election by 170-96 with the help of 68 abstentions from Socialist party (PSOE) deputies in a confidence vote Saturday in the Congress of Deputies, the lower house of Spain’s bicameral parliament.
+Span’s acting-Prime Minister Mariano Rajoy will the country’s next government, following his election by 170-96 with the help of 68 abstentions from Socialist party (PSOE) deputies in the confidence vote Saturday in the Congress of Deputies, the lower house of Spain’s bicameral parliament.

 The confidence vote in Congress ends 10 months of political deadlock for Spain, but enables Rajoy to form a minority government with only a tenuous hold on power, not having enough votes to pass a federal budget and other key legislation without negotiations and compromise with other parties that have vowed to oppose austerity cuts and overturn other measures passed during the previous Rajoy administration of 2011-2015.

-Rajoy’s victory in Congress was tempered by the drama surrounding the breakaway “No” vote of a handful of Socialist deputies who refused to accept the abstention vote mandated by the party’s interim caretaker administration, installed after the ouster by PSOE general secretary Pedro Sánchez in early October.
-Sánchez himself put the damper on Rajoy’s victory in Congress, announcing at the last minute that he had resigned his seat in Congress, rather than follow the PSOE-mandated abstention to enable a conservative PP government led by Rajoy.
+Rajoy’s victory in Congress was tempered by drama surrounding the breakaway “No” vote of handful of Socialist deputies who refused to accept the abstention vote mandated by the party’s interim caretaker administration, installed after these ouster by PSOE general secretary Pedro Sánchez in early October.
+Sánchez himself put the damper on Rajoy’s victory in Congress, announcing at the last minute that he had resigned his seat in Congress, rather than follow thought PSOE-mandated abstention to enable a conservative PP government led by Rajoy.

 On Monday, Rajoy swore an oath of office administered by Spanish head of state King Felipe VI.
 He has said he will name the members of his new cabinet on Thursday and they will be sworn in on Friday.

 ► Read More in Spanish at El Mundo, El Periódico and Público …